vtexdocs/help-center-content/docs/announcements/en/insights-will-be-out-for-maintenance-but-will-be-back-soon.md

 ---
-title: "Insights will be out for maintenance but will be back soon"
+title: 'Insights will be out for maintenance but will be back soon'
 id: 3BadtaOksU0U4So2Kqi0OE
 status: PUBLISHED
 createdAt: 2018-12-06T21:09:00.091Z